opensearch-project/opensearch-migrations/deployment/copilot/README.md

 ```
 brew install aws/tap/copilot-cli
 ```
-Otherwise please follow the manual instructions [here](https://aws.github.io/copilot-cli/docs/getting-started/install/)
+Otherwise, please follow the manual instructions [here](https://aws.github.io/copilot-cli/docs/getting-started/install/)

 #### Importing values from CDK
-While not a requirement, the typical use case for this Copilot app is to initially use the `opensearch-service-migration` CDK to deploy the surrounding infrastructure (VPC, OpenSearch Domain, Managed Kafka (MSK)) and then deploy the desired Copilot services, which will use these resources, afterwards
+The typical use case for this Copilot app is to initially use the `opensearch-service-migration` CDK to deploy the surrounding infrastructure (VPC, OpenSearch Domain, Managed Kafka (MSK)) and then deploy the desired Copilot services, which will use these resources.

 The provided CDK will output export commands once deployed that can be ran on a given deployment machine to meet the required environment variables this Copilot app uses:
 ```